U.S. top court to consider hearing Argentina bonds case

-WASHINGTON, Sept 11 (Reuters) - The U.S. Supreme Court will meet behind closed doors on Sept.
-30 to decide whether to hear a high-profile appeal by Argentina over its battle with hedge funds that refused to take part in two debt restructurings that sprang from the country’s 2002 default.
+WASHINGTON (Reuters) - The U.S. Supreme Court will meet behind closed doors on September 30 to decide whether to hear a high-profile appeal by Argentina over its battle with hedge funds that refused to take part in two debt restructurings that sprang from the country’s 2002 default.

 Argentina has appealed an October ruling by the 2nd U.S. Circuit Court of Appeals in New York in which the court said the government had broken a contractual obligation to treat bondholders equally.